Kenneth Mejia: A class politician, and L.A.’s next Controller

 Elias Moya

-Elias Moya is active in the CPUSA Southeast Los Angeles Club.
+Elias Moya serves as Chair of the Southeast Los Angeles Club, CPUSA.
 When he isn't working, he enjoys reading philosophical and political texts.
-He also enjoys hobbies where you can experiment, such as cooking, chess, and video games.
+He enjoys hobbies where you can experiment, such as cooking, chess, and video games.
+He is also a father to two cats named "Soot" and "Vordt, of the Boreal Valley."

 Comments